- 5 minutes to read

 Step 1: Add a new Application

-Enter the name and a unique id per application.
+Enter a name and unique ID for each application.

 Repeat as needed.
-The Nodinite Application features facilitates grouping and identififcation:
+The Nodinite Application feature makes it easy to group and identify your monitored services.

 SOAP Application